13588112254/littlefs/DESIGN.md

 ## The problem

-The embedded systems littlefs targets are usually 32-bit microcontrollers with around 32KiB of RAM and 512KiB of ROM.
-These are often paired with SPI NOR flash chips with about 4MiB of flash storage.
+The embedded systems littlefs targets are usually 32-bit microcontrollers with around 32 KiB of RAM and 512 KiB of ROM.
+These are often paired with SPI NOR flash chips with about 4 MiB of flash storage.
 These devices are too small for Linux and most existing filesystems, requiring code written specifically with size in mind.